Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ## Activity 2 - Creating HTTP server using `http` module.

-In this activity you need to create a simple HTTP server using `http` module in Node.js that sends "Learning about Long Polling" message to the client when a request is received.
+In this activity, you need to create a simple HTTP server using `http` module in Node.js that sends "Learning about Long Polling" message to the client when a request is received.

 1. Import the `http` module.

 2. create HTTP server using `createServer` method of HTTP module.

 Hint:
-The `createServer` method takes a callback function with request & response as its paramenters.
+The `createServer` method takes a callback function with request & response as its parameters.

 <details>
 <summary>Solution</summary>